open-education-hub/operating-systems/content/chapters/io/lab/quiz/firefox-tcp-udp.md

 ## Feedback

-The "TCP vs UDP" quesiton boils down to 2 things:
+The "TCP vs UDP" question boils down to 2 things:

 - is the data updated in real-time (multiple times per second)?
 - can we afford a few errors / missing messages?